17 Types of Pet Turtles: Best Turtles to Have as Pets

 Feeding

-Mud turtles are omnivores, but they love to eat animal food.
-You should feed small fish, crabs, shrimps, worms, some chopped veggies, and even fish eggs.
-Common mud turtles have strong jaws, so eating these foods is not hard for them.
+Mud turtles are omnivores but prefer animal food.
+Feed them small fish, crabs, shrimps, worms, chopped veggies, and fish eggs.
+They have strong jaws for these foods.

 Hibernation

-Common mud turtles that live outdoor will hibernate in winter.
-They dig deep in the mud to keep their body warm.
-Some eastern turtles can hibernate for up to 6 months!
+Outdoor common mud turtles hibernate in winter.
+They dig deep in the mud to stay warm.
+Some can hibernate for up to 6 months.

 14. Diamondback Terrapins